nyu-mll/jiant/tutorials/setup_tutorial.md

 before running any `jiant` code.
 (To deactivate run: `source deactivate`)

+If you are unable to use `conda` for any reason, it should be possible to install all of the necessary dependencies using pip or other tools, but you'll be on your own.
+Consult [`environment.yml`](https://github.com/nyu-mll/jiant/blob/v1.3.2/environment.yml) for a full list of requirements.
+If you have access to Docker, you may alse be able to make use of the [Dockerfile](https://github.com/nyu-mll/jiant/blob/v1.3.2/Dockerfile), which we use to set up `jiant` on new cloud machines when running tests.

 Some requirements may only be needed for specific configurations.
 If you have trouble installing a specific dependency and suspect that it isn't needed for your use case, create an issue or a pull request, and we'll help you get by without it.

-You will also need to install dependencies for `nltk` if you do not already have them:
+Once you have the environment set up, you will also need to install dependencies for `nltk` if you do not already have them:
 ```
 python -m nltk.downloader perluniprops nonbreaking_prefixes punkt
 ```